 RealTime Climate Portal - The Portal delivers Weekly Climate News, current climate data, and Current Climate Studies in real time during the fall and spring semesters and as archived material throughout the year.
-To access the Course Website, a Login ID and Password are required by all licensed students and faculty.
-A special site is available for all faculty considering this course offering, where the course website and course delivery mechanisms may be previewed.
-Go to the Course Website Preview to view sample of the website components described below.
+To access the Portal, a Login ID and Password are required by all licensed students and faculty.
+A special site is available for all faculty considering this course offering, where the Portal and course delivery mechanisms may be previewed.
+Go to the RealTime Climate Portal site to view samples of website components.

 Faculty Resource CD and Website- The CD contains the faculty systems, test bank questions, chapter progress questins, and textbook images.
 The faculty manual describes the course and its components and contains suggestions for course